Tour Lutheran Germany in 2027!

 • Travel to Coburg, the well-preserved 11th century medieval town that Martin Luther described as “exceedingly charming,” for a guided walking tour

-• Enjoy a guided tour of the mighty Veste Coburg Castle, a fortress built on the hills above the town in 1225, and one of Germany’s largest castles.
+• Enjoy a guided tour of the mighty Coburg Castle, a fortress built on the hills above the town in 1225, and one of Germany’s largest castles.

 • This evening, dine as a group at a local restaurant.